Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Findings

 \section{Findings}

-In this section, we examine how task designers navigate the communication of well-being risks when designing and deploying crowdsourced RAI tasks.
+In this section, we examine how our task designer participants navigated the communication of well-being risks when designing and deploying crowdsourced RAI tasks.
 Task designers often felt responsible for protecting workers but lacked standardized tools or norms to guide when, where, and how to disclose risk.
 As a result, task designers described making case-by-case decisions shaped by personal ethics, perceptions of risk, platform affordances, and professional norms.
 Figure \ref{fig:risk-matrix} summarizes how each of these dimensions plays out across stages.